CaspervonKrusenstierna/Hpfusket/README.md

 is being played they move the phone taped to their leg or somewhere else a bit to signal their answer.
 Once the answers are submitted they are appended and then sent out the customers.

+Solution:
+Randomise the questions and/or answers on parts where the order doesnt matter such as ORD, MEK, XYZ, KVA and NOG.